jtpgames/Locust_Scripts/README.md

 Generally, we have four types of components in our infrastructure:

 * Executors: execute a particular Load Tester as long as the Load Tester provides a CLI or an API;
 * Load Testers: execute the load test, parametrized with values given by an Executor.
 Have to output a logfile containing the response times;
-* Evaluators: read the logfile, plot at least the response times, and the performance requirements the target system has to comply with.
+* Evaluators: postprocess the logfile and for example plot the response times;
 * Systems under Test (SUTs): Target systems we want to test.
 Usually, the target systems will be external systems, e.g., web servers.
 In our case, we build software that simulates the behavior of a real system,